 ↠ Vacuum Sealing (jars): A great option for storing larger quantities of dehydrated meals or ingredients until you’re ready to assemble and portion them out into individual meals.
 If you’re going to open and reseal the jars, we’d recommend adding a desiccant packet (be sure to re-vacuum seal after each time you open the jar!) to absorb any moisture re-introduced while the jar was unsealed.

 Mylar Bags (with O2 absorber for longer-term storage): This is a good option if you want to store your food for longer time periods, but don’t want to invest in a vacuum sealer.
 If your mylar bags are temperature rated as such (these ones are rated to 250F according to the manufacturer), you can also add boiling water right into the mylar bag to rehydrate your food, so cleanup will be easier on the trail.

 Desiccant packets vs oxygen absorber packets

-Depending on your storage method, you might consider including either a desiccant packet or oxygen absorber packet.
+Depending on your storage method, you might consider including either a desiccant packet or an oxygen absorber packet.

 Desiccant packs remove moisture.
-Can be used when vacuum sealing (especially jars that will be opened and resealed), but not necessarily required if the ingredients are properly dried and handled.
+Can be used when vacuum sealing (especially jars that will be opened and resealed), but is not necessarily required if the ingredients are properly dried and handled.